Fox-ML-infrastructure/FoxML_Core/README.md

 FoxML Core is:

-- A leakage-safe ML research and training infrastructure stack for cross-sectional and panel data
+- A leakage-safe ML infrastructure stack for cross-sectional and panel data for any machine learning applications
 - A reference architecture for high-throughput, config-driven ML pipelines
 - Designed for ML infra teams, data scientists, and researchers (architecture, not alpha)